-Present and planned land uses within the District are primarily residential.
+Present and planned land uses within the District are primarily residential with an existing elementary school, and planned commercial facilities.

 2. Present and probable need for public facilities and services in the area.

 The probable need for public services and facilities reflect existing and anticipated land uses within the District, which are predominantly residential.